openvinotoolkit/training_extensions/.github/ISSUE_TEMPLATE.md

 ## Current Behavior
     If describing a bug, tell us what happens instead of the expected behavior.
-    If suggesting a change/improvement, explain the difference from current behavior.
+    If suggesting a change/improvement, explain the current behavior.

 ## Steps to Reproduce (for bugs)